SESARLab/mfh-dl-performace-testing/thesis.md

 #### JMeter and test configuration

-I configured JMeter to assess single-user query performance testing; only one thread was employed to run the test plan.
-The motivation under this choice is that Data Lake platforms are very different from application databases that need to support hundreds or thousands of concurrent connections under heavy load.
+Data Lake platforms are very different from application databases that support hundreds or thousands of concurrent connections under heavy load.
 Instead, especially for small to mid organizations, Data Lake platforms run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.
+This characteristic led to the decision of configuring JMeter to assess single-user query performance testing, simulating an average worload; only one thread for each query was employed to run the Test Plan.

 JMeter ran with the following conditions:

 - The query cache for each database was disabled.
 - Vectorization was enabled for Apache Druid queries.
 With vectorization, query execution is faster by processing batches of 512 rows instead of one row at a time.
 Apache Hive supports vectorized query execution only for data stored in ORC format.
-- Single user testing
+- Single user testing: only one thread per Thread Group was employed.
 - Each query was configured to run 10 times (to have 10 samples per query) in a separate Thread Group.
 - Each Thread Group ran consecutively (one at a time) to avoid side effects on other requests.

-Instead of running JMeter on the same network of the cluster to minimize request latency, I decided to simulate an everyday use case, or rather a stakeholder of an organization that uses its client machine to extrapolate and analyze data and business insights from its Data Lake.
+Instead of running JMeter on the same network of the cluster to minimize request latency, the benchmark simulated an everyday use case, or rather a stakeholder of an organization that uses its client machine to extrapolate and analyze data and business insights from its Data Lake.
-Therefore, to reduce resource usage, all tests were executed in CLI mode and with all Listeners disabled, on a MacBook Pro Mid 2015 with these specs:
+Therefore all tests were executed in CLI mode and with all Listeners disabled, on a MacBook Pro Mid 2015 with these specs:

 - CPU 2,8 GHz Intel Core i7, 4 core/8 threads
 - 16 GB 1600 MHz DDR3 memory